What is isokinetic exercise?

 5) Muscle training and cardiovascular conditioning in one workout.

 6) Less time is needed to get a complete workout.
-You can do twice the work in half with an isokinetic exercise because of the variable resistance that builds during each repetition.
+An isokinetic exercise can do twice the work in half because of the variable resistance that builds during each repetition.
 That’s how you get better results in less time!